-Bulk raw water for the Bengwenyama project is purchased from the licenced Lebalelo Water User Association for drilling activities, drawn from an established nearby pipeline connection point and not from an adjacent river system.
-The diamond drilling programme utilises mobile water sumps for water reticulation.
-The use of mobile sumps eliminates removal of topsoil and mitigates seepage and sump site rehabilitation.
-Water is effectively recycled through the sump system for the continued drilling.
-Drilling mud is disposed of at the licenced facility Malogeng Landfill Site.
+Southern Palladium actively implements and promotes conservation and reduction of reliance on natural resources and efficient waste and water management are core to the company, aiming to be a responsible steward of the Earth's resources.
+Site planning and optimisation aim to achieve closed water systems, reduced waste generation, responsible waste disposal and pollution control.
+Bulk raw water for the Bengwenyama Project has been purchased from the licenced Lebalelo Water User Association for drilling activities during the prospecting right phase, drawn from an established nearby pipeline connection point and not from an adjacent river system.
+The diamond drilling programme has utilised mobile water sumps for water reticulation and effective water recycling through the sump system for the continued drilling and drilling mud is disposed of at the licenced facility, Malogeng Landfill Site.